Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 What Is a Pacer?

-For example, a smaller marathon might have pacers for the following finish times: 3:00, 3:15, 3:30, 3:45, 4:00, 4:15, 4:30, and so on until 5:30 or so.
+For example, a smaller marathon might have pacers for the following finish times: 3:00, 3:15, 3:30, 3:45, 4:00, 4:15, 4:30, and so on until 5:30.

 A larger marathon might have lace groups every 5 minutes and extend further in each direction with faster and slower projected finish times.
+You can inquire at the race expo or check the FAQ section of your marathon to figure out what will be available for your race.

-Most large marathons and half marathons have quite a few pacers, each leading a different pace group, though very large marathons, such as the New York City Marathon or Chicago Marathon might have two, three, or even four pacers or more for popular pace groups like 3:30 and 3:45.
+However, very large marathons, such as the New York City Marathon, Chicago Marathon, or Boston Marathon might have two, three, or even four pacers or more for popular pace groups like 3:30 and 3:45.

 That way, if the group is large, there is more support for each runner, and if one of the pacers runs into their own issue during the race, there are still other pacers to continue on with the correct pace and lead the group to the finish.